timothy-huang/my_blog/_posts/2022-08-06-What Would Happen If You Maxed Your Retirement Accounts For 40+ Years?.md

 Maxing out your contributions at age 23 is quite the undertaking.
 You would need to contribute over \\$60,000 of your money each year!
 But it wouldn’t actually be unrealistic for many straight-out-of-college tech workers who start out with high incomes (\\$135,000+ TC).
 And of course, you don’t need to max out these accounts.
 If you have other priorities in your life like family, travel, or socializing, don’t be afraid to spend on them!
 We don’t have to min-max every aspect of our lives :)

 If you do plan on maxing out your retirement accounts, here’s what your annual contributions would look like at age 23, age 50, and age 55.
+All contribution limits use 2022 numbers.

 |                                | Age 23   | Age 50   | Age 5    |
 |--------------------------------|---------:|---------:|---------:|